Saturday, 7 December 2013

 And then I got home and got into bed.
 I thought I'd check Twitter before turning in to see of there was any breaking news or reports from the game I'd been to.
 My mood dipped in an instant.

 The FA had announced that no fans could attend any football, regardless of standard.
-I was beyond the pint of being shocked anymore.
+I was beyond the point of being shocked anymore.
 I honestly thought that this government were the most clueless administration in my lifetime, but the FA seemed to be giving them a good run for their money.

 I had come into contact with far more people on my way to work before 6.15 am than I did going to a football game.
 But there was no chance of shutting down work or transport though as those in power required minions to create productivity.

-The pubs had been busy last night with people scoffing themselves daft on cheap meal offers under the government's 'Eat Out To Help Out' hair brained scheme which would help in a further rise in infextions.
+The pubs had been busy last night with people scoffing themselves daft on cheap meal offers under the government's 'Eat Out To Help Out' hair brained scheme which would help in a further rise in infections.

-I could go to a busy the next evening instead of a Step 7 pre-season friendly in an open field while improving my own physical and mental health in the process.
+I could go to a busy pub or supermarket the next evening instead of a Step 7 pre-season friendly in an open field while improving my own physical and mental health in the process.
 I was half expecting someone to chop my limbs off next or install hammocks at work so we can stay here full time and not mix with people in transit.

 It's fair to say that I was absolutely gutted and seething.
 And that was a shame because everything I'd experienced at Belstone FC had been wonderful.